Alcaro/GitBSLR/README.md

 Things that don't work, or aren't tested:
 - If someone checked in a symlink to outside the repo, GitBSLR will refuse to clone it.
 This is for security reasons; if vanilla Git creates a symlink to /home/username/, and GitBSLR follows it and creates a .bashrc, you would be quite disappointed.
 This also applies to repositories cloned prior to installing GitBSLR; if you think they may contain inappropriate links, check them before using GitBSLR, or delete and reclone.
 - Interaction with rarer Git features, like rebase or the cross-filesystem detector, is untested.
 If you think it should work, submit a PR or issue.
+Please include complete steps to reproduce, I don't know much about Git.
 - Anything complex (links to links, links within links, links to nonexistent files, etc) may yield unexpected results.
 (If sufficiently complex, it's not even clear what behavior would be expected.)
 - GitBSLR is only tested on Linux.
 Other Unix-likes may work, but are untested; feel free to try.
-For Windows, use WSL or Cygwin (untested).
+For Windows, WSL or Cygwin will probably work (though symlinks are rare on Windows).
 - GitBSLR is only tested with glibc.
 Other libcs may work, but I've had a few bugs around glibc upgrades, so no promises.
-- --work-tree, --git-dir and similar don't work.
+- --work-tree, --git-dir and similar don't work; GitBSLR can't see command line arguments, and will be confused.
 Use the GITBSLR_GIT_DIR and GITBSLR_WORK_TREE environment variables instead.
+- Performance is not a goal of GitBSLR; I haven't noticed any slowdown, but all repos I've tried it on are too small to notice such stuff.
+If it's too slow for you, the best solution is to petition upstream Git to add this functionality.

 To enable GitBSLR on your machine:
 1. Install your favorite Linux distro (or other Unix-like environment, if you're feeling lucky)